 The low hanging fruit was self-quoting for customers (instead of talking to a sales representative).
 They had been using an internal CPQ tool (by Oracle) to generate all sales quotes.
 To enable self-quoting, they leveraged our firm to stack a commerce platform on top of CPQ, enabling a modern, easy to use customer journey for self-quoting.

 Within 6 months of providing a viable digital channel, this telco industry leader saw 36% of all deal quoting shift to being completed online, saving sales reps more than 12,000 hours over the course of three months.
-Most importantly, they have happier customers and offer a superior customer experience.
+Most importantly, they have happier customers, offer a superior customer experience, and are beginning to maximize their B2B commerce.

 The digital transformation of marketing and sales operations will lead to significant, positive impacts on an organization’s top and bottom line, while improving customer relationships.